eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.onewire/README.md

 Since both multisensors have two temperature sensors on-board, the `temperaturesensor` parameter allows to select `DS18B20` or `DS2438` to be used for temperature measurement.
 This parameter has a default of `DS18B20` as this is considered more accurate.
+The `temperature` channel is of type `temperature` if the internal sensor is used and of type `temperature-por-res` for the external DS18B20.

 The last parameter is the `lightsensor` option to configure if an ambient light sensor is attached.
 It defaults to `false`.